browserengineering/book/book/scheduling-and-threading.md

 This new thread will be called the *browser thread*.[^also-compositor] The browser thread will be for:

+[^also-compositor]: This thread is similar to what modern browsers call the *compositor thread*.

 * Raster and draw
 * Interacting with browser chrome
 * Scrolling